 Too Many Revolving Credit Accounts

-If you have good credit it is relatively easy to be approved for a credit card.
+If you have a good credit score it is moderately easy to be approved for a credit card.
 In some cases, a person opens several credit card accounts but instead of paying them off each month, they carry the balances over on one or more of their cards.
 Even if you are making regular payments to all of your creditors just having too many revolving accounts will lower your credit score.

 High Balances On Revolving Credit Accounts